cocasema/micro-ROS-doc/docs/install_and_run.md

 mkdir ~/agent_ws/src
 ```

-### Step 3: import micro-ROS packages on Linux Debian
+### Step 3: import micro-ROS packages on Linux

 For using micro-ROS, You need a predefined group of ROS2 packages.
 A [YAML](http://yaml.org/) file for [vcstool](https://github.com/dirk-thomas/vcstool) is provided to sync all the needed sources easily.

 For this step you have to download a basic group of packages from [here](https://raw.githubusercontent.com/microROS/micro-ROS-doc/feature/repos/repos/uros_minimum.repos).
 Rename de downloaded file as 'micro_ros.repo' and place it in the same folder where you want to clone all the repositories.